Bhagavanth Kesari: Plot

 Nelakonda Bhagavanth Kesari is an ex-prisoner who becomes the guardian of Vijayalakshmi "Viji" after the death of his friend and Viji's father, CI Srikanth in an accident.
 Bhagavanth wants her to join the Indian Army as per her father's wish and seeks the help of psychologist Dr. Kathyayani.
-However, Vijji is against joining the Army, stemming from a phobia in her childhood; she is keen on marrying her boyfriend, Karthik.
+However, Viji is against joining the Army, stemming from a phobia in her childhood; she is keen on marrying her boyfriend, Karthik.

-Meanwhile, Rahul Sanghvi is a business magnate who seeks to steal the country's prestigious project-V, but the Deputy CM accumulates incriminating evidence against him.
+Meanwhile, Rahul Sanghvi is a crime boss and illegitimate businessman, who seeks to steal the country's prestigious project-V, but the Deputy CM accumulates incriminating evidence against him.
 Rahul assassinates him, but his PA absconds with the evidence, and Rahul is behind his hunt.
 Karthik proceeds with his parents with the proposal, but Bhagavanth denies it, for which Viji starts to detest Bhagavanth.
 While escaping from Rahul's men, the PA fortuitously uses Viji's laptop to secure the data, and Rahul's men target her instead.
 Bhagavanth learns about this and shields Viji.
 Rahul is shocked upon seeing Bhagavanth, revealing that the two are past rivals, and Viji soon learns about Bhagavanth's past.

 Past: Bhagavanth is a gallant Circle Inspector at a tribal zone called Nelakonda, where he locks horns with Rahul's politician father Sarath Sanghvi after he massacres the forest department.
 Bhagavanth outrageously butchers his men and publicly arrests Sarath, who later commits suicide.
 To exact vengeance, Rahul incriminates Bhagavanth under trumped-up charges and has him sentenced to prison.

 Present: After learning this, Viji oaths to fulfill Bhagavanth's ambition.
 They go to Hyderabad along with Kathyayani and admit Viji to a training academy where the coach disdains the women but later accepts an apology after Bhagavanth glorifies their eminence.
 Viji cannot climb her last leg because of neurosis, whereas Kathyayani provides insight to raise her mental strength and courage.
 Rahul intends to kill Bhagavanth and his loved ones whilst also capturing the PA.
 However, Bhagavanth tarnishes Rahul's plans with the support of Ratan Shukla, whom he befriended in prison, and procures the evidence from the PA.
 Bhagavanth makes a deal with the politicians to schedule a dual war with Rahul and receives approval.
 As directed by Kathyayani, Bhagavanth keeps himself at risk, and Viji soon turns violent to safeguard him.
 Bhagavanth finally kills Rahul and his men, while Viji is selected into the Army, fulfilling her father's and Bhagavanth's dream.

 Production

-Filming started on 8 December 2022 in Hyderabad.
+Filming started on 8 December 2022 in Hyderabad alongside the puja ceremony.
+The film's official title was revealed in June 2023.
+The song "Ichi Pad Ichi Pad" was shot in Ramoji Film City in July 2025.
 Arjun Rampal completed filming his scenes in August 2023.
+Filming was wrapped by September 2023.